emeryberger/Hoard/README.md

 Hoard is now a standard compiler option for the Standard Performance Evaluation Corporation's CPU2006 benchmark suite for the Intel and Open64 compilers.

-Hoard is also included with some Linux distributions, including Mandriva and Debian.

 Licensing
 ---------